 But quitting?
 Next year.
 Maybe.

-A Long run
+The Long run

 During athletic world-championships Kenya is always one of the most successful countries due to the medal count.
 The reason are their excellent runners.
 Many people in Kenya suffer from poverty and hard living conditions.
 The runners want to make their way out of this misery by winning international competitions.